Follow Us

 Resident ensembles

-Develop your composition project through meetings with the most outstanding ensembles in Europe, both in their country of origin and at Musikene: Diotima Quartet (2021), Ensemble InterContemporain (2022), Klangforum Wien (2023), Ensemble Ascolta (2024) and Ensemble Court-Circuit (2025).
+Develop your composition project through meetings with the most outstanding ensembles in Europe, both in their country of origin and at Musikene: Diotima Quartet (2021), Ensemble InterContemporain (2022), Klangforum Wien (2023), Ensemble Ascolta (2024), Ensemble Court-Circuit (2025) and London Sinfonietta (2026).
 They will premiere your works!

 Flexibility